Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Introduction

 In a different line of work, computational geometry methods are employed to explicitly reason about the robots' continuous state space.
-Such methods are quite powerful, in that they guarantee polynomial runtime, completeness, and near-optimal solutions for different quality metrics~\citep{AdlETAL15,SolomonHalperin2018,TurMicKum12,SolETAL15}.
+Such methods are quite powerful, in that they guarantee polynomial runtime, completeness, and near-optimal solutions for different quality metrics~\indirectcite{AdlETAL15,SolomonHalperin2018,TurMicKum12,SolETAL15}.
 However, those methods are typically restricted to disc-shaped robots operating within a planar domain, and they require special separation constraints, e.g., between the robots' initial and terminal positions, in order to work correctly, which limits their applicability in practice.

 A promising direction, which aims to overcome the limitations of discrete and geometry-based approaches, are sampling-based (SB) planners.
 SB-planners were initially developed to the tackle the single-robot motion-planning problem for complex systems, by using random sampling of states to capture the structure of the robot's complex state space, which results in a discrete graph representation.
-Many of those algorithms, including the celebrated \prm~\citep{PRM.508439,660866,lavalle2006planning}, and \rrt~\citep{KL2000_geom,KSLBH18} algorithms are known to converge to a solution asymptotically with the number of samples drawn.
-Some SB-planners are also guaranteed to converge to the optimal solution as the number of samples tends to infinity~\citep{doi:10.1177/0278364915577958,karaman2011sampling,SoloveyEA2020,HauserZ16,KleinbortEA202}.
+Many of those algorithms, including the celebrated \prm~\indirectcite{PRM.508439,660866,lavalle2006planning}, and \rrt~\indirectcite{KL2000_geom,KSLBH18} algorithms are known to converge to a solution asymptotically with the number of samples drawn.
+Some SB-planners are also guaranteed to converge to the optimal solution as the number of samples tends to infinity~\indirectcite{doi:10.1177/0278364915577958,karaman2011sampling,SoloveyEA2020,HauserZ16,KleinbortEA202}.
+Although SB planners typically utilize randomized sampling approaches, some papers have considered more sophisticated methods such as deterministic and quasi-random sampling~\cite{DBLP:journals/ral/PalmieriBMA20, 932820,DBLP:journals/ijrr/JansonIP18} and learning-based sampling~\cite{DBLP:conf/icra/IchterHP18}.
+Our previous work~\cite{TsaoSoloveyETAL2020} studies the sample complexity of \prm and derives theoretical upper and lower bounds.
+Notably, those are the first bounds of their kind derived for the finite-sample setting, in contrast with previous works that consider the asymptotic regime where the number of samples tends to infinity.
+For additional discussion on sampling distributions for the single-robot case see~\cite{TsaoSoloveyETAL2020}.